smxi/inxi/README.txt

 The issues you post help maintain or expand that support, and are always appreciated since user data and feedback is what keeps inxi working and supporting the latest or not so latest hardware and operating systems.

-See the BSD section below for qualifications re BSDs and OSX.
+See the BSD section below for qualifications re BSDs, and OSX in particular.

 =====================================================================
 MASTER BRANCH: